ItsAsbreuk/itsa-react-editor/README.md

 Feel free to use this Component, or use Facebook's awesome Draft.js, if you want a more low-level Editor, which will need more setup.

+**Note** As from version `15.1.0` the toolbar-helpers return a function that needs to be invoked.
+This is, because future toolbars mey accept a config.

 ## How to use:

 Below are some setups.
 You can retrieve the Html of the editor (f.e. when you want to save the content), by means of componentInstance.getHtml().